 A great way to cut down your grocery bill is to identify the items you use most often, and how to either get it cheaper, or make it yourself.
 Bread is something most of us use, and I find it rather expensive considering the ingredients.
 I’ve been making my own bread for years, but my experience has evolved.
 I love homemade bread so much, that even as a single Hill staffer I would dodge elegant events with free food and drink provided by lobbyists, so that I could get back to my apartment and knead my bread.
-This did not please my chief-of-staff, but hey, I was a spokesperson, not a policy person, so I didn’t need to be there anyway.
 Really all I wanted to do is come home, kick off my heals and bake bread.
-Of course now, I use a bread baking method which does not require kneading, so I’m a step ahead.
-This is so easy that it’s ridiculous.
+The method for this bread does not require kneading, and is ridiculously easy.

 There is a fantastic book which employs the “no -knead” method of baking bread, called “Artisan Bread Five Minutes a Day” This is not a gimmick, and they are not exaggerating.
 Also, the ingredients are few.
 When I was recovering from my surgery, we had to resort to store bought bread.
 Talk about suffering.
 Honestly, your average store bought bread is like an entirely different food than homemade bread.
 It does take forever to toast homemade bread because it’s so fresh – – drying it out is a real chore for your toaster.
 What a great problem to have.